alexgfotos/Employee_tracker_CLI/README.md

+Woo this is this repetitive code!
+I mostly got everything work, I ran out of time (and energy) to do a few things like display the manager_ID when updated or have tables displays a little nicer without unnecessary information.
+I find MYSQL to be easy to understand but difficult to execute!
+This was a challenge but satisfying when it works.

 # Unit 12 MySQL Homework: Employee Tracker

 Developers are often tasked with creating interfaces that make it easy for non-developers to view and interact with information stored in databases.
 Often these interfaces are known as **C**ontent **M**anagement **S**ystems.
 In this homework assignment, your challenge is to architect and build a solution for managing a company's employees using node, inquirer, and MySQL.